sonic-net/SONiC/doc/ecmp/fine_grained_next_hop_hld.md

 Associated SAI proposal: https://github.com/opencomputeproject/SAI/blob/master/doc/ECMP/Ordered_and_Fine_Grained_ECMP.md
 # Scope
 This document describes the high level design of a staic Fine Grained ECMP feature as implemented in the application layer.
-- In-scope: Modifying the behavior of ECMP to achieve fine grained handling of ECMP for a static set of next-hops and prefixes as defined in configuration
+- In-scope: Modifying the behavior of ECMP to achieve fine grained handling of ECMP for a specifically identified prefix and associated next-hops in configuration
-- Out of scope: Dynamic ways to enable and use fine grained ECMP
+- Out of scope: Dynamic ways to enable and use fine grained ECMP in a way that enables consistent ECMP for all possible prefixes
 # Use case
 ![](../../images/ecmp/use_case.png)

 Firewall or other applications running on loadbalanced VMs which maintain state of flows running through them, such that:
-- There is shared state amongst some set of firewalls so that flows can be recovered, but flow recovery is expensive so we should limit flow redistributions
+- There is shared state amongst some set of firewalls so that flows can be recovered if a flow transistions from 1 firewall to another in the same firewall set(bank).
+Flow transistions can occur when next-hops are added/withdrawn.
+In this example Firewall 1,2,3 form a firewall set(bank)
+- Flow recovery is expensive so we should limit the flow redistributions which occur during next-hop addition and removal
-- Give that not all firewalls share state, there is a need to redistribute flows only amongst the firewalls which share state
+- Given that not all firewalls share state, there is a need to redistribute flows only amongst the firewalls which share state
 - An entire firewall set can go down